miche16/recipe/README.md

 ### This is a LOCAL change :)
 # recipe
-Recipe for Gluten-Free Snickerdoodles. line 2 changed remotely receipe is from Mama Knows gluten-free Mama the author is Audrey.
+Recipe for Gluten-Free Snickerdoodles. line 2 changed remotely recipe is from Mama Knows gluten-free Mama the author is Audrey.
 Recipe is found using pinterest. last line changed locally
 1. This
 2. is